pirate/wikipedia-mirror/README.md

 **✅ Choosing an approach**

 Each method in this guide has its pros and cons.
 A caching proxy is the most lightweight option, but if the upstream servers go down and a request comes in that hasn't been seen before and cached it will 404, so it's not a fully redundant mirror.
-The static ZIM mirror is lightweight to download and host (and requests are easy to cache) but it has no interactivity, full-text search capability, or Wikipedia-style category index pages.
+The static ZIM mirror is lightweight to download and host (and requests are easy to cache), it has full-text search, but it has no interactivity, talk page history, or Wikipedia-style category pages (though they are coming soon).
 MediaWiki/XOWA are the most complex, but they can provide a full working Wikipedia mirror complete with history revisions, users, talk pages, search, and more.

 Running a full MediaWiki server is by far the hardest method to set up.
 Expect it to take multiple days/weeks depending on available system resources, and expect it to look fairly broken since the production Wikipedia.org team run many tweaks and plugins that take extra work to set up locally.